 Copyright is deemed to be transferred by operation of law to the person who commissioned the work or the author’s employer when a work is commissioned by a person who is not the author’s employer under a contract of service or apprenticeship or created in the course of the author’s employment subject to any agreement between the parties excluding or limiting such transfer.

 The person registered as the owner in the Register of Industrial Designs.

 Where an industrial design is created in pursuance of a commission for money or money’s worth or is created by an employee in the course of his employment, the person commissioning the industrial design or the employer is the original owner of the industrial design, however, this is subject to any agreement to the contrary between the parties.

 Which of the intellectual property rights described above are registered rights?

-Patents, Utility Innovation, Trade Marks, Geographical Indication and Industrial Design.
+Patents, Utility Innovations, Trademarks, Geographical Indications and Industrial Designs.

 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

 Patents & Utility Innovations:

 Any person either alone or jointly with another person.